 Other vaccination providers

-If you’re not a GP, you can also apply to become a recognised vaccination provider.
+If you’re not a medical practitioner, midwife or nurse practitioner with a Medicare provider number, you can apply to become a recognised vaccination provider.

 Read about registering and requesting access.

 Complete the Australian Immunisation Register - Application to Register as a Vaccination Provider form and send it to your state or territory health department for approval.
 When we get the approved form, a unique AIR registration number is allocated to identify you as a vaccination provider.

 You’ll get a letter detailing your AIR registration number.
 Use this number when you send immunisation details to the AIR.

 Submitting immunisation information